wdporter/i-am-that-vuepress/38-spiritual-practice-is-will-asserted-and-reasserted/readme.md

 **Q:**&ensp;What you cannot give is not your own.

 **M:**&ensp;I claim nothing as my own.
-When the ‘I’ is not, where is the ‘mine’?.
+When the “I” is not, where is the “mine”?.
 Two people look at a tree.
 One sees the fruit hidden among the leaves and the other does not.
 Otherwise there is no difference between the two.
 The one that sees knows that with a little attention the other will also see, but the question of sharing does not arise.
 Believe me, I am not close-fisted, holding back your share of reality.
 On the contrary, I am all yours — eat me and drink me.
 But while you repeat verbally, “give, give”, you do nothing to take what is offered.
 I am showing you a short and easy way of being able to see what I see, but you cling to your old habits of thought, feeling and action and put all the blame on me.
 I have nothing which you do not have.
 Self-knowledge is not a piece of property to be offered and accepted.
 It is a new dimension altogether, where there is nothing to give or take.

 **Q:**&ensp;Give us at least some insight into the content of your mind while you live your daily life.
 To eat, to drink, to talk, to sleep — how does it feel at your end?